 - Motorcyclist, pedestrian, and bicyclist deaths

-On a nationwide level and here in Ohio and around Cincinnati, negligence is one of the leading causes of car accidents.
+On a nationwide level, and here in Ohio and around Cincinnati, negligence is one of the leading causes of car wrecks.
 Many accidents can be prevented if drivers remember to approach the task of driving seriously.

 Below is a list of some of the most common factors that lead to car accidents nationwide:

-- Distracted driving.
-According to the National Highway Traffic Safety Administration, almost 3,500 people died nationwide in car accidents in 2015 that were caused by drivers who were distracted.
+- Distracted Driving.
+According to the National Highway Traffic Safety Administration, almost 3,500 people died nationwide in auto collisions in 2016 that were caused by drivers who were distracted.
 All forms of being distracted count—from talking on the phone to texting, eating behind the wheel, checking a GPS monitor, or bending over to pick up a dropped item.

-- Drowsy driving.
+- Drowsy Driving.
 It’s estimated that drivers who fell asleep at the wheel or were drowsy caused more than 72,000 crashes, 44,000 injuries, and 800 fatalities in 2013.
-According to the CDC, these numbers are also an underestimate.
+According to the CDC, these numbers are an underestimate.

-- Speeding/Reckless driving.
-Over 8,500 car wrecks involved drivers who were speeding in 2015.
-Speeding is just one example of a reckless driving behavior that can potentially place others at risk.
+- Speeding/Reckless Driving.
+Over 9,000 auto wrecks involved drivers who were speeding in 2016.
+Speeding is just one example of reckless driving behavior that can potentially place others at risk.

 As you can see, all the above factors can be prevented to at least some degree.
 If every driver was more cautious and tried their best to avoid the above situations, our roads would be much safer.

 Breaking Down the Types of Auto Wrecks